IBM/securitization_blockchain/README.md

 1. To deploy the application to IBM Cloud, we'll need to leverage the IBM Cloud CLI.
 Ensure the cli is installed using the prerequisites section above, and then run the following command to deploy the application
 ```
+# Log in using IBM Cloud credentials
+bx login

+# Push application to IBM Cloud
 bx cf push
 ```